SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Processing Multiple Internal Table Lines Sequentially
+## Processing Multiple Internal Table Lines Sequentially

-If you are not only interested in single table lines but in the entire table content or particular parts, you can use [`LOOP AT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaploop_at_itab.htm) statements to process table lines sequentially.
-Similar to above, you can make use of the multiple target area options: work area, field symbol, data reference.
-The following snippets only include the work area.
-There are multiple additions available for `LOOP AT` statements to further restrict the table content to be processed.
+If you are interested not only in single table lines, but in the entire table content or in specific parts of it, you can use [`LOOP AT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaploop_at_itab.htm) statements to process table lines sequentially.
+As above, you can use multiple options for target areas: work area, field symbol, data reference.
+The following snippets contain only the work area.
+There are multiple additions to the `LOOP AT` statements to further restrict the table content to be processed.

 Simple form: